Hiking Day 4 - Unknown spot to Salka (23km)

 This was going to be a long day so I started early, we found there was a local boat service that would take us over the island (£35 cash only), this cuts 5km off the day, making it a mere 16km, much better, so myself and a few other hikers opted for the boat ride.
 The rest of the trail was fairly straight forward, still rocky in places but nowhere near as bad as the section north from Salka.
 The scenery changed coming down into Abisko National Park, a good spot to put the drone up again.

 There is really is no way to describe the open landscape and sheer epic scale of everything.
-Even the drone pictures don't give the sense of scale.
+Even the drone pictures don't give a sense of scale.

 Hiking Day 8- AbiskoJaure to Abisko (15km)

 The final 15km to the end is very easy going, fairly flat and for a lot of the trail, the summer and winter trail converged.
-For the first time the mosquito's were out and annoying, so I put on the head net, obviously now looking an idiot.
-Of course I do not have a photo of that.
+For the first time the mosquitoes were out and annoying, so I put on the head net, obviously now looking an idiot.
+Of course, I do not have a photo of that.

-For the rest of the trail the winter (ski and snowmobile) track denoted by the large red crosses were separate and about 50 yards away from the summer (hiking) trail denoted by the red spots.
-The river continued to wide, turning into rapids and some glorious view points.
+For the rest of the trail, the winter (ski and snowmobile) track denoted by the large red crosses was separate and about 50 yards away from the summer (hiking) trail denoted by the red spots.
+The river continued to wide, turning into rapids and some glorious viewpoints.

 Before I knew it I reached the end (or start) depending on how you walk it.
 I couldn't help feeling it was an anti climax somehow, but I had achieved another of my goals and ticket another item off the bucket list.